RarelyCharlie/rarelycharlie.github.io/_draft/sft.md

 How to make things different has nothing to do with you as a listener.
 The member is the expert.
 As a listener, you can compliment the member and then ask a question like this:

-Listener: You seem to have thought about your situation deeply.
+|Listener:|You seem to have thought about your situation deeply.
 What needs to happen so that things will be different in future?
+{:.chat}

 But do not go into detail about who will do what.
 That's entirely up to the member.
 Asking "What needs to happen?" is a good way to avoid personalizing the question.